Welcome to The Early Years!

 Stacey’s childhood dream of becoming a teacher was fulfilled by homeschooling her two sons and two daughters.
-She and her husband Daryl graduated their youngest child in 2013 after more than 20 years of homeschooling, using a variety of teaching styles and curriculums.
-All of their children went on to college, have successful careers, and plan to homeschool.
-Stacey enjoys their growing family: three of their children have married and she is grandma to two delightful grandsons.
+She and her husband, Daryl, graduated their youngest child in 2013 after more than 20 years of homeschooling using a variety of teaching styles and curriculums.
+All of their children went on to college, have successful careers, are married, and (bonus!) plan to homeschool.
+Stacey is enjoying her growing family, especially her four grandbabies—the first of many, Lord willing!

-It is Stacey’s greatest joy to encourage moms in homeschooling, homemaking, and loving their husbands.
-She loves to share her heart and enthusiasm at homeschool groups and MOPS meetings.
+It is Stacey’s greatest joy to encourage moms in homeschooling, homemaking, and loving their husbands and children well.
+She loves to share her heart and enthusiasm with homeschool and MOPS organizations.

 DISCLAIMER: The content of this website has been prepared for and is intended to provide information that may be useful to members of the Home School Legal Defense Association.
 The Association does not necessarily warrant this information.
 The reader must evaluate this information in light of the unique circumstances of any particular situation and must then determine independently the applicability of this information.